knewyousir/webFEF-session7/README.md

 }
 ```

-Can't see the anchor tags:
+Can't see the anchor tags becasue they are the same color as the navbar:

 ```css
 nav {